thedataflows/go-lib-log/README.md

 * **Configurable Log Levels**: Set log levels dynamically via environment variables or code.
 * **Buffering**: Asynchronously writes logs through a configurable buffer to improve application performance.
 * **Rate Limiting**: Controls the rate of log messages written to the output, preventing overload.
+* **Event Grouping (Default)**: Groups identical log messages within configurable time windows, showing a single instance with a count.
+This significantly reduces log noise from repeated errors or warnings.
+Enabled by default with a 1-second window.
 * **Dropped Message Reporting**: If the log buffer is full and messages are dropped, the logger will periodically report the count of dropped messages.
-* **Environment Variable Configuration**: Easily configure log level, format, buffer size, rate limits, and drop report intervals using environment variables.
+* **Environment Variable Configuration**: Easily configure log level, format, buffer size, rate limits, group windows, and drop report intervals using environment variables.
 * **Package-Specific Logging**: Include package name automatically in log entries for better context.
 * **Pretty Printing**: Utility functions to pretty-print data structures (e.g., YAML) in logs.
 * **`go-logging.v1` Compatibility**: Includes a backend to bridge with applications using `gopkg.in/op/go-logging.v1`.